Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Results

 In Fig.~\ref{fig:clusters}, we show the size of the cluster as function of strain in a typical strain cycle.
-Starting from an unjammed state, as shown in Fig.~\ref{fig:clusters}, the strong force cluster undergoes two sequential percolation transitions as function of strain.
-Initially, the system is unjammed and the size of of the strong force cluster does not percolate in neither the compressive direction nor the extension direction, i.e., $\xi_x<L_x$ and $\xi_y<L_y$.
+Starting from an unjammed state, as shown in Fig.~\ref{fig:clusters}, the strong force cluster undergoes two sequential percolation transitions as a function of the strain.
+Initially, the system is unjammed and the strong force cluster does not percolate in either the compressive direction or the extension direction, i.e., $\xi_x<L_x$ and $\xi_y<L_y$.
 The reason that an unjammed state with a a non-percolating force network can exist in this system is because there are contacts between the grains and the substrate, which allows force and torque balance to be satisfied for a subset of grains.
 At intermediate strain values, the strong force cluster percolates in the compressive direction but not transverse to it, i.e., $\xi_y=L_y$ and $\xi_x<L_x$.
 We call these states fragile~\cite{Cates1998,BiNature2011}.
-At higher strain values, the strong force cluster percolates in both directions $\xi_y=L_y$ and $\xi_x=L_x$ and call these states shear-jammed.
+At higher strain values, the strong force cluster percolates in both directions $\xi_y=L_y$ and $\xi_x=L_x$ and we call these states shear-jammed.

-The force tilings corresponding to these same strain steps are shown in the bottom panel of Fig.~\ref{fig:clusters}, and the overlap measure, $\epsilon^*$ is shown next to the analysis of the length scales, $\xi$.
-As seen from these figures, the transitions seen in the percolation analysis manifest themselves as (a) change in the global shape of the tiling, and (b) changes in local structures as evidenced by changes in the structure of the overlap matrix quantified through $\epsilon^*$.